 2.3 Open the Ioncube wizard with the browser:

-After installing the loader, you should see a screen like this one:
+After installing the loader and restarting Apache using the Control Panel, you should see a screen like this one:

 2.5 IMPORTANT!!
 Delete the wizard (